 Welcome to Dubrovnik

-The over a thousand year old history of Dubrovnik is visible in every part of this city.
-The city is a living museum and a live stage, and has an ideal connection between its historical past and the modern day.
-It is surrounded by medieval walls that are 1940 metres long and are preserved in their original form.
+The over a thousand-year-old history of Dubrovnik is visible in every part of this city.
+The city is a living museum and a live stage, and has an ideal connection between its historical past and the modern-day.
+It is surrounded by medieval walls that are 1940 meters long and are preserved in their original form.
 They are open to visitors and are the city’s greatest attraction.
 Since 1979 the town has been under UNESCO protection.

 What to see…

 Was constructed in 1715 in the flamboyant Venetian Baroque style.
 It was constructed by the Venetian master Marino Gropelli in 1706, on the commission of the Dubrovnik Senate which requested a new church on the site of the old 14th-century Romanesque church.

 Damaged during the earthquake for the first time, the church was destroyed completely by the devastating fire in 1706.
 Everything disappeared in flames, apart from the silver statue of St Blaise, which was saved by some miracle.
 After the years spent in exile at the Church of St Nicholas at Prijeko, the statue was returned to its old place in 1715.
 The people of Dubrovnik added the following inscription on the statue all other statues made of gold, silver, and bronze melted in the fire, while the saint's statue was miraculously undamaged.
 The statue is one of the most important statues in Dubrovnik, and the model of the city which the saint holds in his hand reveals the city architecture at the time.
 St. Blaise has been honored as the patron saint of Dubrovnik from the 10th century.